 This time of year I’ve got one thing on my mind.
 Getting back into the garden.
 February and early March are when I’m pretty much done with Winter and cold weather.
 All I want to do is feel the sunshine on my head and get my hands dirty.

-Starting seeds inside in preparation for the growing season helps me keep my sanity while I wait for garden season.
-Growing plants from seeds is really rewarding and I never get tired of watching seedlings poke their heads through the soil and grow.
+Starting seeds inside in preparation for the growing season helps me keep my sanity while I wait for the garden season.
+Growing plants from seeds are really rewarding and I never get tired of watching seedlings poke their heads through the soil and grow.

 You don’t need a lot of fancy equipment to grow plants from seeds.
 I don’t have a greenhouse or expensive LED lights or a fancy grow system.
 All I do is set up some fluorescent shop lights in the basement and I’m set.

 What you need to start plants from seeds:

 - Fluorescent lights

 - A timer to ensure you provide 16 hours of light

 - Clear plastic dome covers for plant trays

 You can buy seeds online or from a local store.
 Even local grocery stores carry seeds in Springtime.
 All the information you need to know about a seed will be listed on the seed package.

 - The germination rate (what percentage of the seeds planted are expected to germinate)